Bachelor of Cybersecurity/Bachelor of Psychological Science

 NB: Meeting minimum prerequisites does not guarantee an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available

-You'll graduate with knowledge, skills, and experience that could apply to a range of roles such as human resources, risk management, forensics, cyber intelligence and security policy.
+You will graduate with knowledge, skills, and experience that could apply to a range of roles such as human resources, risk management, forensics, cyber intelligence and security policy.

 Fees and costs